Workshop Faculty

 Past Workshop Faculty

-* More Distinguished Visiting Writers will be announced in the winter/spring of 2025.
-See below for past Distinguished Visiting Writers.
+* See below for past Distinguished Visiting Writers.

 Mary Szybist